 When to Mail Destination Wedding Invitations

 I’ve said it before, and I’ll say it again… etiquette is not so much about following a strict set of “rules”.
 It’s about using common sense and treating others as you would want to be treated.
-You can send your invitations out a week before the ceremony if you want to…but chances are you won’t have any guests attend.
+You can send your invitations out a week before the ceremony if you want to…but chances are you won’t have any guests attending.
 So, the question really becomes, “when should I send destination wedding invitations IF I want to increase my chances of a good turnout”

-You’re not getting married in the local church on the other side of town, so if a good turnout is important to you, then it’s critical that you give your guests as much notice as possible.
-Destination wedding invitations should be in the mail no later than two months before the ceremony - three months if you want to be really safe.
+You’re not getting married in the local church on the other side of town, so if a good turnout is important to you, then it’s critical that you give your guest as much notice as possible.
+Destination wedding invitations should be in the mail no later than two months before the ceremony — three months if you want to be really safe.

 How Much Info to Include in Your Destination Wedding Invitations